Sofía Reyes: Career

-On 6 March 2020, she collaborated with American singer-songwriter Lauv, for the song "El Tejano" off Lauv's debut album, How I'm Feeling.
+On 6 March 2020, Reyes collaborated with American singer-songwriter Lauv, for the song "El Tejano" off Lauv's debut album, How I'm Feeling.
 On 19 May, the music video was released for the song, featuring Reyes singing on stage at a Mexican restaurant.
 On 26 April 2020, she collaborated with Michael Bublé and the Barenaked Ladies on "Gotta Be Patient" by Stay Homas featuring Judit Nedderman, for the Canadian benefit concert Stronger Together, Tous Ensemble in support of Food Banks Canada, healthcare and front-line workers during the COVID-19 pandemic, and in memory of the 2020 Nova Scotia attacks.
+On 12 May 2023, Reyes released the single "How You Samba" alongside Kris Kross Amsterdam and British rapper Tinie Tempah.